camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ```

 You have to provide the fully qualified classname between the `<class>` tags.
 Additional properties can be specified using the `<properties>` element.
-The restrictions, which apply for [providing a custom process engine configuration class]({{< relref "#provide-a-custom-process-engine-configuration-class" >}}), are also valid for the process engine plugins:
+The restrictions which apply for [providing a custom process engine configuration class]({{< relref "#provide-a-custom-process-engine-configuration-class" >}}) are also valid for process engine plugins:

- * plugin class must be visible in the classpath for the Camunda-subsystem.
+ * Plugin class must be visible in the classpath for the Camunda-subsystem.
- * properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.
+ * Properties map can be used for invoking primitive valued setters (Integer, String, Boolean) that follow the Java Bean conventions.

 # Look Up a Process Engine in JNDI